 The VIA also indicates that Junior Lake has been assigned a Management Class of 7 by LURC.
-While this may be useful contextual information, it is not revealed how this is directly relevant to the Wind Energy Act's first Evaluation Criterion.
+While this may be useful contextual information, it is not directly relevant to the Wind Energy Act's first Evaluation Criterion.

-Character: The lake's location, size (4,000 acres), land cover (mixed forest), and topography (low-lying hills and mountains) are stated, but not the distance to the nearest turbine.
-There are approximately 87 camps and homes, many of them recently constructed with screened set-backs, mostly along the western shore.
+Character: The lake's location, size (4,000 acres), land cover (mixed forest), and topography (low-lying hills and mountains).
+There are approximately 87 camps and homes many of them recent construction with screened set-backs, mostly along the western shore.
 The sports camp formerly known as Wild Fox Resort is located in a cove at the southeastern corner of the lake.
-It does not appear to be currently open, and was apparently for sale last summer.
+It does not appear to be currently open, and was for sale last summer.

-Use: Junior Lake does not have its own boat launch, and is accessed primary through Bottle and Duck Lakes, which has a public motorboat launch and is connected to Junior Lake by a 2-mile stream
+Use: Junior Lake does not have its own boat launch, and is accessed primary through Bottle Lake, which has a public motorboat launch and is connected to Junior Lake by a 2-mile stream.

-Visibility: The VIA identifies that up to 23 turbines may be visible at a distance of 4.5 to 5 miles from the southern end of the lake.
+Visibility: The VIA identifies that up to 23 turbines at a distance of 4.5 to 5 miles from the southern end of the lake.
 As one travels to the northern side, the number of visible turbines is reduced, with a relatively small area having no visibility.
 The photosimulation in Exhibit 8 shows the ridges of Bowers Mountain and South Peak with 12 turbines and an additional hub that are seen from one of the closer locations with high potential visibility.
 Clearing from the crane paths and turbine pads will be apparent as breaks in the tree line along the ridge.
 While more turbines will be visible to the south, they will also be further away from the viewer.